codacy/docs/CONTRIBUTING.md

 1. Merge the pull request using the "merge commit" strategy.

-### Updating documentation from submodules
+### Making changes to submodules

+To make changes to any of the [repository submodules](https://github.com/codacy/docs/tree/master/submodules), you must first update the original submodule repository and then update the reference to the submodule on this repository:

-1. Make the changes directly in the submodule repository
+1. Make the changes directly in the submodule repository.

-1. In the `codacy/docs` repository `cd` into the submodule that you want to update (ex: `cd submodules/codacy-coverage-reporter`)
+1. Back in this repository, create a topic branch.

+1. Change into the directory of the submodule that includes new changes and pull the new changes.
+For example:

+    ```bash
+    cd submodules/chart
-1. Pull changes in the submodule repository (`git checkout master && git pull origin master`)
+    git checkout master && git pull origin master
+    ```

-1. Commit and push changes in a new Pull Request
+1. Commit the updated submodule reference and open a pull request.
+For example:

+    ```bash
+    cd ../..
+    git add submodules/chart
+    git commit -m "feat: Update chart submodule"
+    git push
+    ```

 ### Deploying the documentation to GitHub Pages